What is infertility?

 - Anatomical problems.
 A problem with the woman’s anatomy can prevent the egg and the sperm from meeting.
 The most common problem is blocked fallopian tubes.
 Other problems may include scar tissue in the pelvis from past surgeries or infections.

 - Birth defects.
 Certain birth defects can affect fertility.
-One of the most common problems occurs when as a female fetus is exposed to DES (diethylstilbestrol) in her mother’s womb.
-Pregnant women in the 1940s and 1950s took this drug to prevent pregnancy loss.
+One of the most common problems happens when a female fetus is exposed to DES (diethylstilbestrol) in her mother’s womb.
+Pregnant women in the 1940s and 1950s took this medicine to prevent pregnancy loss.
 But it was found to cause problems with the development in the uterus and cervix in the fetus.
 This would later hurt the ability of the woman to get pregnant.

 - Infection.
 Pelvic inflammatory disease (PID) is caused by a type of bacteria such as gonorrhea and chlamydia.
 PID can affect the uterus, fallopian tubes, the ovaries, or all three.
 It causes scar tissue to grow between organs.
 This leads to ongoing pelvic pain and raises the risk for an ectopic pregnancy.
 This is when the fertilized egg implants outside the uterus.